ESMValGroup/ESMValTool_Tutorial/_episodes/10-diagnostics.md

   with preprocessor output."
 - "Existing diagnostics can be used as templates and modified to write new diagnostics."
-- "Many functions can be imported from ``esmvaltool.diag_scripts.shared`` and used in your own diagnostic script."
+- "Helper functions can be imported from ``esmvaltool.diag_scripts.shared`` and used in your own diagnostic script."
 ---

 ## Introduction

-The diagnostic script is an important component of ESMValTool where the scientific analysis or performance metric is implemented.
+The diagnostic script is an important component of ESMValTool and it is where the scientific analysis or performance metric is implemented.
 With ESMValTool, you can adapt an existing diagnostic or write a new script from scratch.
 Diagnostics can be written in a number of open source